Polish It in Post!

 In our content-heavy world, it is imperative that your work stands out.
-This course is about pushing the production value needle as far as possible.
+This class is about pushing the production value needle as far as possible.
 What separates excellent work from good enough?
-We’ll address that question from a post-production perspective that will be approached through three main lenses: quality, repairs, and enhancements.
-We’ll explore a variety of techniques, essential ideas and concepts, and implement professional quality standards.
+We’ll address that question from a post-production perspective.
+It will be approached through three main lenses: quality, repairs, and enhancements.
+We’ll explore a variety of techniques, explore essential ideas and concepts, and implement professional quality standards.

 Students should be at an intermediate level in After Effects and have a solid foundation in Premiere and Photoshop.
-You’ll work on one main project of your choosing for the duration of the session and will be given numerous, mini exercises weekly – ample time should be set aside for homework.
-Week four is not a group class, but one-on-one meetings where students may review their projects and anything they choose with the instructor.
+Students will work on one main project of their choosing for the duration of the session and will be given numerous, mini exercises weekly––ample time should be set aside for homework.
+During week four, students will have an opportunity to schedule a thirty-minute, one-on-one session to discuss their longer project or to go over anything from class.
 This class is a good fit for people who enjoy discussions, are highly detail-oriented, and are up for an array of challenges.

 Things to know:

 - Participation in this online course requires that you use the free Zoom cloud-based video conferencing service.
-For optimal performance it is highly recommended that you install Zoom on your computer rather than running it from a web browser.
-A few days prior to the class start date we’ll e-mail you the link and ID code needed to access this class on Zoom.
-Your instructor will be provided a student roster to take attendance.
-Click here for a tutorial on how to join a Zoom meeting and much more.
+For optimal performance it is recommended that you install Zoom on your computer rather than running it from a web browser.
+We’ll e-mail you a course reminder and Zoom link a few days prior to the first session.
+Click here for a Zoom tutorial.

 - Because this class is hands-on and interactive, including in-class exercises, students need to use a computer with the Adobe Creative Cloud programs Adobe After Effects, Premiere, and Photoshop to participate.